General Louis Nicolas de Razout

 Arc de Triomphe: RAZOUT on the south pillar

-Like many others during the Revolution, Jean-Nicolas Razout joined the army in 1792 to defend the nation.
+The son of a lawyer, Louis Nicolas de Razout joined the army in 1792 to defend the nation.
 Elected a sous-lieutenant in the 51st Infantry that January, he was promoted two months later to lieutenant.
 Razout went on to serve in the Army of the Alps until 1793 when he was sent to the Army of Italy.
 The following year he fought at the convent of San-Dalmazzo in the valley of Tende where he was wounded by a shot to the left leg.
 In October of 1794 Razout was named an aide-de-camp to General Pelletier and the next year he became an aide-de-camp to General Charton.

 In early 1808 General Razout was sent to Verdier's infantry division stationed at Orléans.
-Then sent to Spain with the division, he served under Grandjean and that June he fought at Valencia where he was wounded by a shot to the right breast.
+Next sent to Spain with the division, he served under Grandjean and that June he fought at Valencia where he was wounded by a shot to the right breast.
 Razout continued to serve in Spain until January of 1809 when he was recalled to Paris.
 He was next sent to the Army of Germany in April, and that May he replaced Andreossy in charge of Vienna.
 After the loss of the Battle of Aspern-Essling , Razout took command of a brigade of II Corps.

 In 1810 General Razout returned to France for leave and that July he took command of the isle of Walcheren.
 The next year he was promoted to général de division and he took command of an infantry division under Marshal Ney.
 When war was declared against Russia in 1812, Razout's division became the 2nd Infantry Division of Ney's III Corps.
 Serving on the campaign against Russia, Razout led his men into combat at Valutina in August.
 During the retreat from Russia, he fought at Krasnoe in November where he was wounded in the head by grapeshot.